JuliaLang/julia/stdlib/Markdown/docs/src/index.md

 Surround words with one asterisk, `*`, to display the enclosed text in italics.

 ```
-A paragraph containing an *emphasized* word.
+A paragraph containing an *italicized* word.
 ```

 ### Literals